dbdesign-students-spring2024/6-mongodb-analysis-anasmzzm/README.md

 ]
 ```

 To answer this question, I first had to find two superhosts.
 The first query looks for the first two superhosts in the data and returns their host_id.
 The following query had one criteria which would limit the listings to the specific host_id I wanted.
 It also contained a projection which limited the fields to name, price, neighbourhood, host_name, and host_is_superhost.
-This allows us to see that Turner and Audrey only have one Airbnb, but run it well enough to be superhosts.
+This allows us to see that Turner and Audrey only have one Airbnb, but ran it well enough to be superhosts.

 4. find all the unique host_name values (see the docs)